What does it actually take to win a hackathon?

 • Anticipate their questions: what would YOU ask if you were them?

-Judging isn't objective—it's filtered through individual perspectives.
+Judging isn't objective - it's filtered through individual perspectives.
 The more you understand those perspectives, the better you can frame your project for each panel.

-• Slide generation: Ainna for rapid deck creation
+• Slide generation: Ainna for rapid deck creation with structured methodology

 • Narrative refinement: 'Make this problem statement more compelling'